 Golf practice: Driving range vs golf course – Summary

 None of this is rocket science.
 I’m sure you’ve all taken part in the practices I’ve laid out above.
-In this article I wanted to explain them in terms of practice volume and practice specificity.
+In this article, I wanted to explain them in terms of practice volume and practice specificity.

 These are the two underlying variables that truly affect your rate of learning.

 So next time you’re considering the driving range or the golf course.
 Consider how much volume and specificity you need.
-Hopefully this post has given you a few ways to make the range more like the golf course (adding specificity) and the course more like the range (adding volume).
+Hopefully, this post has given you a few ways to make the range more like the golf course (adding specificity) and the course more like the range (adding volume).

 If you would like a golfing article like this one sent to your inbox each Monday, come join the golf insider weekly post.
 Or to keep reading, check out this article on how to use a golf journal, this piece to dive deeper into practice difficulty and finally, this link to learn more about how to practice golf in three different ways.